vishal-vichu14/Multi-Label-Classification-of-Customer-Support-Tickets-with-Fine-Tuned-BERT/README.md

 * Load Data: The code reads JSON data from a specified file path into a Pandas DataFrame and prints a confirmation message.
 * Combine Columns: It creates a new column 'context' by concatenating 'reviewText' and 'summary' to provide a fuller context for each review.
 * Sample Data: It selects a 10% sample of the data (specified size) for further analysis and extracts the 'context' column from the sampled data.
-* Preprocess Text: It defines and applies a preprocessing function to clean and prepare the text data.
+* Preprocess Text: It defines and applies a preprocessing function to clean and prepare the text data using NLTK.
 This function converts text to lowercase, removes short words and punctuation, tokenizes, removes stopwords, applies stemming, and performs lemmatization.
 * Vectorize Text: It uses a TF-IDF Vectorizer to convert the preprocessed text data into numerical features, which are then stored in a DataFrame.
 * Save Results: It saves the sampled data, TF-IDF features, and the vectorizer model to CSV and pickle files for future use.
 #### Output: